 Why do we have to use my insurance company if I did nothing wrong to cause this accident?

 This is because Florida is a “no-fault” insurance state.
 According to Florida law, even when you are in a car accident that was caused by someone else, you are required by law to submit your own medical expenses to your own automobile insurance company under your Personal Injury Protection (PIP) coverage.
 The individual who caused the accident and their insurance company are responsible for paying your medical bills and any lost wages that exceed your PIP policy and for your pain and suffering if you have sustained a permanent injury.

 What is Personal Injury Protection (PIP)?

 No matter how sympathetic they may seem, adjusters who work for insurance companies have only one goal in mind when they offer to settle your case.
-It is their job to settle your car accident case with paying you the least amount of money possible.
+It is their job to settle your car accident case by paying you the least amount of money possible.
 The job of insurance companies is to take your premiums/money is – not to pay money out.
 Calling or sending an e-mail to our office is free.
-You are under no obligation to use our legal services, and we want you to be educated so you can make the best decision for yourself.
+You are under no obligation to use our legal services.
+We want you to be educated so you can make the best decision for yourself.